Usage

 DESCRIPTION

-Layer Discovery Protocol is a vendor-neutral Layer 2 protocol that
+Discovery Protocol is a vendor-neutral Layer 2 protocol that allows a

-allows a network device to advertise its identity and capabilities on
+network device to advertise its identity and capabilities on the local

-lldpd also implements an SNMP subagent using AgentX protocol to in-
+lldpd also implements an SNMP subagent using AgentX protocol to inter-

-terface to a regular SNMP agent like Net-SNMP.
-To enable this sub-
+face to a regular SNMP agent like Net-SNMP.
+To enable this subagent,

 master agentx